tejasmhos/Linear-SVM-Using-Squared-Hinge-Loss/README.md

 # Linear-SVM-Using-Squared-Hinge-Loss
 This is an implementation of a Linear SVM that uses a squared hinge loss.
 This algorithm was coded using Python.
+This is my submission for the polished code release for DATA 558 - Statistical Machine Learning.
+The code was developed by Tejas Hosangadi.

 ## The Optimization Problem